 8.4.
-Blood Samples
+Blood and Saliva Samples

-Full details of sample processing are described in the separate trial laboratory manual.
+Full details of blood sample processing are described in the separate trial laboratory manual.
 It is the responsibility of the PI to maintain the Research Sample Log recording samples collected, stored, and sent.
 The Trial Office may request this log during the trial.

 At 4 weeks, 1 x 9ml EDTA tube of blood will be taken to measure concordance.
-If the participant consents to it, additional research blood samples (1 x 9ml EDTA tube and 1 x 9ml BD tube) will be taken at the same time for future genomic analysis and biomarker studies.
+If the participant consents to it, additional research blood samples (1 x 9ml EDTA tube and 1 x 9ml BD tube) and a saliva sample (1x buccal swab at 1 month) will be taken at the same time for future genomic analysis and biomarker studies.